- MD, WVU School of Medicine

 About Laura Davisson

-Laura Davisson, MD, MPH, FACP, is an Associate Professor in the Department of Medicine, section of General Internal Medicine.
+Laura Davisson, MD, MPH, FACP, is a Professor in the Department of Medicine, section of General Internal Medicine.
 She received her undergraduate degree from Northwestern University.
 She earned her medical degree from West Virginia University.
 Dr. Davisson completed an Internal Medicine residency at WVU, and served as Chief Resident.
 She earned an MPH in WVU’s biostatistics and epidemiology track in August 2008.
 She is a diplomat of the American Board of Internal Medicine and the American Board of Obesity Medicine.

 Grants and Research